Kansattica/Fluency/README.md

 - A better tutorial
 - Numeric type for ints, floats, decimals, etc.
 - Argument support for user defined functions.
-- Graph printer is really janky and doesn't support all graphs
+- Graph printer is kind of a hack and doesn't do all graphs correctly
+- Add support for graphs with nodes that don't branch off from the head, such as Const